CDCgov/data-exchange-upload/spikes/v2experimental/tusd-go-server/uploads/readme.md

-local folder for uploaded files, used mainly for local dev
+Local folder for uploaded files, used for local dev

+Folder content is excluded in main .gitignore